Banata

 Social OAuth

-Add social login with Google, GitHub, Apple, Microsoft, and 6 more providers — complete setup guides for each.
+Add social login with Google, GitHub, Apple, Microsoft, and more.
+Step-by-step setup for each provider.

 Supported Providers